Billing: Fees & Charges

 - Provision and maintenance of recycling cart(s).

 - Access to South Transfer Station with six (6) vouchers per year per Utility Bill account for disposal of excess garbage, move-out, cleanout, or construction and demolition debris.
-(2,000 lbs. per voucher)
+(2,000 lbs. and up to two large items per voucher)

 - Access to South Transfer Station with two (2) vouchers per year per Utility Bill account for tire disposal.
 (8 tires per voucher)